 Bachelor of Science (BS) in Electronics Engineering Technology

-Earn a Bachelor of Science in Electronics Engineering Technology, design on a micro-level.
+Earn a Bachelor of Science in Electronics Engineering Technology, design the future of electronics hardware

 As an electronics engineering technology (EET) student, you'll prepare for a wide range of practical electronics technology jobs ranging from circuit analysis to digital design, control and robotics.
 You'll study circuit design and stimulation, network analysis and synthesis, transmission lines, and micro-system design.
 As a result, you'll find it easy to keep up with the constant advances in the electronics industry.
 Potential employers include Lockheed Martin, Intel, Texas Instruments, Boeing, IBM, Tesla, Google, Apple, and many others.